Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Main results

 \begin{assumption}[Source] There exists some $s > 0$ such that $\fstar \in [\caH]^t$ for any $t < s$, $\fstar \neq 0$, and if $s < 2\tau_{\max}$,

 \end{assumption}

 This assumption assumes that the regression function can be approximately described by a power-law decay with smoothness index $s$, but it does not require that the coefficient of $\fstar$ decays exactly in a power-law manner, which allows a wider range of regression functions to be considered.
 We note that since we have to establish the exact generalization error curve, the lower bound is also necessary, which is presented in a tail sum manner.
-The following shows some examples of regression functions satisfying \cref{assu:Source}.
+The following gives some examples of regression functions satisfying \cref{assu:Source}, whose proofs are deferred to \cref{subsec:SourceCondition}.